TeamSurreyKarting/website/README.md

   - `StudentUnion/` : Contains the Student Union logos.
   - `TeamSurrey/` : Contains the Team Surrey logos.
   - `UniOfSurrey/` : Contains the University of Surrey logos.
+  - `images/` : Contains the images from BUKC races and social events.
+    - `BUKC/` : Contains the images from BUKC races.
+    - `Socials/` : Contains the images of social events.

 The project uses [ESLint](https://eslint.org/).